yeop-sang/geniblocks_korean/readme.md

 ## Code Testing

 Run `npm test` to run unit tests from the command line.
+Unit test code resides in the `test` directory, which loosely parallels the organization of the `src/code` directory.

 ## Using Redux DevTools